 - Please share it on social media.

 In the past, many customers approached store personnel to find out more about a product.
 But today, online buyers do their research before making a purchase.
-Make the decision-making process easier for them by providing all the information they need to reach a buying decision faster.
+So make the decision-making process easier for them by providing all the information they need to reach a buying decision faster.

 It’s a win-win for you and your customers.

-Do you have tips or best practices to share on buyer’s guide creation and promotion?
+Do you have tips or best practices for buyer’s guide creation and promotion?
 Please leave them below.

 Vincent Sevilla is a professional web designer and inbound strategist for HostingFacts.
 His goal?
 To innovate ideas, create good art, and travel to all the best places in the Philippines.
 You can follow him on Twitter @easyvince.